andy-byers/CalicoDB/doc/doc.md

 // The code and subcode can be retrieved as follows: std::printf("code = %d, subcode = %d\n", int(s.code()), int(s.subcode()));

-// A human-readable string representing the status can be created with: std::printf("s = %s: %s\n", s.type_name(), s.message());
+// A human-readable C-style string representing the status can be accessed with: std::printf("s = %s\n", s.message());

-// Non-OK statuses must be created through one of the static methods.
-Note that a status can
+// Non-OK statuses must be created through one of the static methods. s = calicodb::Status::io_error();
-// have either a message, or a subcode, but not both. s = calicodb::Status::io_error("uh oh");
 s = calicodb::Status::invalid_argument();
 s = calicodb::Status::busy(calicodb::Status::kRetry); // Equivalent to Status::retry()